Overview

 • Using the information from (2), the AFP sets the lens to a new focusing distance.

 Autofocus systems can be found on film and digital cameras.
 More with focus lock, min. focus 0,95m - Electronic shutterEither mechanical and/or electronic shutters are possible.
 Mechanical systems can use a leaf (or iris) shutter or curtain shutter.
 In digital cameras a third alternative is also possible: the electronic shutter.
 This works by activating and then deactivating the CCD so that no further light can be recorded, regardless of whether light is hitting the CCD.
 The shutter controls the exposure time, which can range from thousandths of a second to several minutes or more.
 Fast shutter speeds freeze action, slow speeds are more suited to stationary subjects.
-A tripod is recommended for slow exposure shots to avoid camera shake.
+A tripod is recommended for slow exposure shots to avoid camera shake, or IBIS.
 More, 1/120-1/600s

 - Size 126.5×64.5×39.5, Weight 225 gr. without batteries